alephgamma/provision-postfix-vmail-venv/README.md

 # provision-postfix-vmail-venv

-This is an ansible environment to provision an email server with virtual mailboxes
+This is an ansible environment to provision an email server with virtual mailboxes.

 ## Pre-requisites